dok404/FurnitureReformer/README.md

 3. Extending Furniture Lifespan:
    - Users can upload a picture of their furniture
-   - Based on computer vision used to analyze the furniture's condtion, the website use text generation to provide maintenance guides, repair guides, or dismantling guides
+   - Based on computer vision used to analyze the furniture's condition, the website use text generation to provide maintenance guides, repair guides, or dismantling guides

 "Furniture Reformer" aims to be a one-stop shop for all furniture-related needs.
 By promoting responsible disposal, encouraging furniture reuse, and extending furniture lifespans, the project contributes to a more sustainable approach to furniture consumption within the community.
 Additionally, it empowers users by providing them with the resources and knowledge they need to make informed decisions about their furniture.